MarloneA/Bright_Events/README.md

 # Contribute

-The API is built using Python Flask, the project file can be found inside the /app directory.Go  through the Installation process above then Open a pull request with your improvements on development branch.
+The API is built using Python Flask, the project file can be found inside the /app directory.
+Go  through the Installation process above then Open a pull request with your improvements on development branch.

 # License